ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/01_introduction_to_probability/06_birthday_problem.md

 ```
 <br>

-Let's visualize how quickly this probability drops as the number of people increases.
+Let's visualize how quickly this probability drops as the number of people increases:

 ![](./images/0601.png)